EverettQuebral/Web-Module-Framework/README.txt

 Web Module Framework
-is an Model-View-Controller (MVC) Framework written in PHP and YUI3
+is a Model-View-Controller (MVC) Framework written in PHP and YUI3

 @author: Everett Quebral